Edgio/waflz/docs/source/waflz_dump.rst

 Format Conversions with waflz_dump
 ----------------------------------
 `waflz <https://github.com/EdgeCast/waflz>`_ can interoperate with ModSecurity rules in 3 format: json, protocol buffers (binary), and ModSecurity rules format.  `waflz_dump <https://github.com/EdgeCast/waflz/tree/master/util/waflz_dump>`_ is a utility to convert between the 3 formats.  waflz_dump is more than a curiosity, however.
-It has practical uses at VDMS for exposing ruleset information via API's, as ModSecurity Rule format is not conducive to HTTP API usage.
+It has practical uses at Edgecast for exposing ruleset information via API's, as ModSecurity Rule format is not conducive to HTTP API usage.

 A Little Conversion Example (`ShellShock <https://en.wikipedia.org/wiki/Shellshock_(software_bug)>`_)
 =====================================================================================================